Skip to main contentAccessibility Statement

 DateTimeLocationCost

-92% of young people in the UK will experience a significant bereavement before the age of 16 and 4-7% will lose a parent through death.
-(Ribbens, McCarthy & Jessop 2005).
 With the high prevalence of bereavement and other significant losses experienced by children and young people, it is important that school staff develop their thinking and resources to be able to support these children most effectively.
-Hence, school staff being able to support children who have experienced a significant loss, separation or bereavement is one of the Building Blocks for Mentally Healthy Schools at the Wave 2 / Targeted Level within the Northamptonshire TaMHS Programme.

 This course is for anyone who wishes to explore the issues that may children and young people experience and to discover strategies and resources to help.
-The course should enable participants:

 Aims

-The session’s objectives:
+The session’s objectives are to:

-• to see things from the children and young people’s perspective and raise awareness about the important role of teachers
+• see things from the children and young people’s perspective and raise awareness about the important role of teachers

-• recognise importance of self-care.
+• recognise the importance of self-care

 DateTimeLocationCost